seme4/ssi-consultancy/DevelopersGuide.md

 ### Create a Checkstyle-compliant XML coding standards report.

-[Checkstyle](http://checkstyle.sourceforge.net/) is a popular style checking tool for Java and there are a number of scripts and applications that can also be used with PHP and which can process Checkstyle documents.
+[Checkstyle](http://checkstyle.sourceforge.net/) is a popular style checking tool for Java and there are a number of applications that can be used with PHP and which can process Checkstyle reports.

 Run: